tresata/hackathonclt/README.md

 This will generate a bar-separated file called 'upc_counts' in your HDFS home directory, containing the upc numbers along with their total counts.

+To access your HDFS location, you need to use hadoop fs commands (some reference: http://www.folkstalk.com/2013/09/hadoop-fs-shell-command-example-tutorial.html).
+For example, to take a look at your home directory on HDFS, use

+    > hadoop fs -ls

+or

+    > hadoop fs -ls /user/username

 ##Job Tracker
 http://master.hackathonclt.org:50030